cw: violence, blades, persecution, body control, body horror

 She played an .mp3 file, dangerous but she needed it.
 She tuned it down low so she could hear twangs, flickers across string.

 She’s in another layer of LAYSE-CHI.
 It’s brighter.
-She got a blast of that coming out of the smoke, and her Tactica settled it over her visual map.
+She got a blast of that coming out of the smoke, and her tactica settled it over her visual map.
 The glow-grid and its stark. empty white arrays itself in her inbound prayers.

 The Recyclers are still behind her, and they can warp, or cloak dash.
 It evens out for them no matter what.